-On September 16, 2010 three attorneys in association with The National Consumer Law Center gave a presentation about, Add-Ons and Loan Packing.
+On September 16, 2010 three attorneys in association with The National Consumer Law Center gave a presentation about, Add-Ons and Loans.
 In their presentation they stated, “The F&I office is where the manager closes the deal and has the customer sign the paperwork.
 “F&I” is an abbreviation for “Finance and Insurance.”

 The attorneys went on to state, “It’s where the “Magic” happens: where dealer add-ons are sold and where the loans are packed.”
 When you’re signing contracts the person in front of you is an F&I Manager.
 The F&I Manager is the “Closer”.